 1. Act immediately before the spill spreads or dries on the upholstery and then becomes a stain.
 For liquid spills:

-Adding any liquid to a normally dry substance, such as ashes or dry cosmetics, may cause a permanent stain.
+Adding any liquid to a normally dry substance.
+Such as ashes or dry cosmetics that may cause a permanent stain.
 Vacuum, beat the area with a ruler are similar “tool”, vacuum again, and then use the adhesive side of masking tape to remove any residue.
-If the residue remains, see the CRI stain removal link offered on Upholstery Cleaning Auckland website as a guide line for stain treatment.
+If the residue remains, see the CRI stain removal link offered on Upholstery Cleaning Auckland website as a guideline for stain treatment.

 3. Firstly, always test water or a cleaning agent by applying to an inconspicuous area of the fabric.
 Leave to dry completely; then check the effect on the fabric.

-5. NEVER RUB and NEVER SCRUB a fabric; rubbing and scrubbing may result in damage to the nap, or loss of color.
+5. NEVER RUB and SCRUB a fabric; rubbing and scrubbing may result in damage to the nap or loss of color.
 And, spreading of the stain.

 6. Restore the nap of the fabric by brushing it gently before it dries.

-7. To avoid water spotting, use a fan or hair dryer (on the coolest setting) to accelerate the drying.
+7. To avoid water spots, use a fan or hair dryer (on the coolest setting) to accelerate the drying.
 Dry from the outer edge of the affected area, towards the center.

 8. Furthermore, if the stain persists; seek the professional cleaning assistance of Auckland Upholstery Cleaning.